 Liabilities are essentially debts – amounts payable (but not yet paid) to other entities for goods or services supplied.

 You will enter a new Liability when a supplier bills you for goods or services provided and you choose not to pay immediately.

 By entering the liability, you ensure that your Portfolio balance accurately reflects amounts due to be paid and that you have an accurate record of what is owed to whom.

 Mclowd currently requires that you enter Liabilities as journals, using a double-entry (debit and matching credit).
 For this process, a basic understanding of double-entry bookkeeping is required.

 In the following example, we have received an invoice from Super Lawyers for $1250.00 for updating our Fund Trust Deed.

-Mclowd displays a list of your current liabilities.
-(Note that thus far only your opening balance liabilities are shown and these are greyed out, because they belong to past periods.)
+Note: Thus far only your opening balance liabilities will be shown and these are greyed out (because they belong to past periods.)

 Click ADD NEW JOURNAL ENTRY.

 Under Account, select the Expense account to be debited.
 In our example, this would be 5-1130 Management and Administration Expenses.